amanv8060/tip-calculator/README.md

 # Let's Jump in

 You can see there is a file named tipCalculator.dart which contains a class `TipCalculator` that extends StatefulWidget.
-You'll will do all the work in that file only .
+We'll will do all the work in this file only .
-So in this file Start by creating 3 variables of type double as the number will contain decimal numbers .
+So in this file start by creating 3 variables of type double as the number will contain decimal numbers .

 ```dart
   //This variable stores tip Percentage we default to 15 ,